sdaps/sdaps-class/sphinx/sdapsarray.rst

         Normal users should simply put any nested `array` environment into :macro:`\\\\sdapsnested` to prevent issues (see below).

     :kwarg colsep: Spacing added on the left/right of every cell.
-This defaults to :macro:`\\tabcolsep`.
+This defaults to `6pt`.
     :kwarg baselineskip: Override the baselineskip used when calculating the distance between rows.
         Can be used to increase the row distance but keep the line separation inside row headers unmodified.
     :kwarg lineskip: Override the lineskip used when calculating the distance between rows (see ``baselineskip``).